ultralytics/ultralytics/docs/yolov5/environments/azureml_quickstart_tutorial.md

 Note that if you want to run these commands from a Notebook, you need to [create a new Kernel](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-access-terminal?view=azureml-api-2#add-new-kernels) and select your new Kernel on the top of your Notebook.

-If you create python cells it will automatically use your custom environment, but if you add bash cells, you will need to run `source activate <your-env>` on each of these cells to make sure if uses your custom environment.
+If you create Python cells it will automatically use your custom environment, but if you add bash cells, you will need to run `source activate <your-env>` on each of these cells to make sure it uses your custom environment.

 For example: